lolcatjpg/lctyper/README.md

 It is recommended to use this in conjunction with the `--countdown` flag.
 `--countdown [countdown in seconds]`: Makes the script count down before starting to type.
 This cannot be a decimal number.
 `--debug`: Prints debug info to the terminal.

+## Disclaimer
+This program is provided without any warranty of any kind.
+I cannot be held responsible for any consequences you might encounter by the use of this program.